mercado-sofia/FAITH-CommUNITY/docs/project-documentation/08-algorithms-jwt-token-management.md

 ## 3. Token Refresh Flow Algorithm

 ### Purpose
 Automatically refresh expired access tokens using valid refresh tokens.
+This is a unified endpoint that works for all user roles (user, admin, superadmin).

 ### Algorithm Steps